 5. Visual effects

 Virtual meetings are more intense than physical meetings.
-It is therefore important to vary the actual meeting process, for example by including visual means.
-Consider using a virtual whiteboard for drawing or taking notes.
-Present exercises and homework through screen sharing (Word, PowerPoint, Excel etc.).
+It is therefore important to vary the meeting, for example by including visual means.
+Consider using a virtual whiteboard for drawing or taking notes around a specific topic.
+Present the homework through screen sharing (Word, PowerPoint, Excel etc.).

 7. Silence is good